-The Sub-Advisor will periodically reconstitute and rebalance the Fund's portfolio according to its quantitative investment strategy, which may result in significant portfolio turnover.
+The Advisor will periodically reconstitute and rebalance the Fund's portfolio, which may result in significant portfolio turnover.
 A higher rate of portfolio turnover increases transaction expenses, which may negatively affect the Fund's performance.
 High portfolio turnover also may result in the realization of substantial net short-term capital gains, which, when distributed, are taxable to shareholders as ordinary income.